ordina-jworks/ordina-jworks.github.io/_posts/2016-12-12-Reactive-Programming-Spring-Reactor.md

 >Created by Pivotal, Typesafe, Netflix, Oracle, Red Hat and others.

-The scope of Reactive Streams is to find a minimal set of interfaces, methods and protocols that will describe the necessary operations and entities to achieve the goal—asynchronous streams of data with non-blocking back pressure.
+The scope of Reactive Streams is to find a minimal set of interfaces, methods and protocols that will describe the necessary operations and entities to achieve the goal—asynchronous streams of data with non-blocking [back-pressure](http://www.reactivemanifesto.org/glossary#Back-Pressure).
-Has been adopted for java 9.
+With back-pressure, a consumer which can not handle the load of events sends towards it, can communicate this towards the upstream components so these can reduce the load.
+Without back-pressure the consumer would either fail catastrophically or drop events.

 <p style="text-align: center;">
   <img style="max-width: 640px;"  alt="reactive contract" src="/img/reactive/reactive-contract.png">